 Re-Apply for Medicaid

-Though eligibility requirements vary by state, those who are typically eligible for Medicaid include low-income families, pregnant women. children, the elderly, and those with certain disabilities.
+Medicaid is great if you’re able to keep it.
+Though eligibility requirements vary by state, those who typically qualify for Medicaid include low-income families, pregnant women. children, the elderly, and those with certain disabilities.
 The program is funded through a partnership between federal and state governments.